epfl-ada/ada-2020-project-milestone-p3-p3_team-fondue/README.md

 - Week 2: Do all the regressions for all the variables proposed in the methodology, and test for robustness and significance.
 Start working on the visualizations and the conclusions.
 - Week 3: Reach conclusions and great visuals for the data story.
 Record the video and finish the data story.

-## 7) Team organization
+## 7) Contribution from the team members

-- Victor: Building the propensity scores and matching the treatment and control groups.
+- Victor Taburet: Building the propensity scores and matching the treatment and control groups, performing the regressions for research question 1, interpretation and visualization for results.
+Data story: original draft and design.

-- Jingran: Doing the regressions and analysing the results.
-Compare them to the results of the paper.

-- Daniel: Doing the visualizations, writting down the conclusions and writting the data story.

-- All: Record and edit the video.

-## 8) Question for TAs

-We wondered if regression was the best option to check the influence of several variables on dependent variables or is there a better method?
+- Su Jingran: Data visualization, map construction, design in html images.
+Performing the regressions for research question 2, interpretation and visualization for results.
+Data story: original draft and design.

+- Daniel Gutierrez-Navarro: Data analysis, performing the regressions for research question 2 & 3, interpretation and visualization for results.
+Data story: original draft.